If you wish to know what advertising is, read this post

 Thomas unfolds the paper, and as he reads the short note, his eyebrows shoot up.

-He hands the paper to the younger man with a smile.
-“I wouldn’t waste my time.”
-The other man takes a look at the note.
+He shakes his head and hands the paper to the younger man with a smile.
+The younger man takes a look at the note.
 It reads:

 “I am in the saloon downstairs.
 I can tell you what advertising is.
 I know you don’t know.
 It will mean much to me to have you know what it is, and it will mean much to you.
 If you wish to know what advertising is, send the word ‘yes’ down by the bell boy.”